7 Amazing Tapioca Benefits

 Tapioca is considered a spurge, from the family Euphorbiaceae with the scientific name Manihot esculenta.
 It is thought that Portuguese and Spanish explorers first brought the plant from South America back to Europe, where it quickly became popular and spread throughout the West Indies, Africa, and Asia.
 Tapioca is commonly enjoyed in America, as well, but it is not commonly cultivated there.

-Recently, tapioca may have also gained popularity because it is a gluten-free food, so it is often used as a thickening agent instead of wheat-based fillers, which are considered dangerous for people suffering from Celiac disease.
+Recently, tapioca may have also gained popularity because it is a gluten-free food, so it is often used as a thickening agent instead of wheat-based fillers.
 It is a favorite food of many vegetarians, since it is potentially a pure starch food that may be high in protein (for a vegetable), and comes in different culinary forms, including dried flakes, sticks, and pearls that must be soaked before consuming so they regain their volume.
 This makes it a very useful food that can be included in a wide variety of dishes.

 One of the most important things to consider about this tuber is its high toxicity.
 If it is prepared incorrectly, it can be very poisonous.
 So, only consume tapioca that has been prepared and packaged by reputable sources, and unless you are properly trained, do not attempt to cultivate and consume tapioca grown in the wild.